sulu/docs/system-requirements/500-assets/general.md

 **Specification:**

-1. The system shall provide an automatic assignment of the standard user roles to each added contact depending on its origin (eg. A new registered shop user client shall get the role "Client")
+1. The system shall provide an automatic assignment of the standard user roles to each added contact depending on its origin (eg. a new registered shop user shall be assigned to the role "Client")
 2. Each standard role may have be represented as a specific folder in the navigation area